Hell's Kitchen (musical): Act 1

 Ali rides the high of her relationship and her newfound love of music with the encouragement of Jessica, despite Tiny warning her of the danger ("Girl on Fire").
 She invites Knuck over while Jersey is at work; Jersey returns home to find them asleep on the couch and angrily ejects Knuck from the apartment.
 While leaving, Knuck is shocked to learn that Ali is only seventeen.
 Jersey chases Ali as she follows Knuck down to the lobby, where he gets into a brief scuffle with the doorman Ray.
 Ali accuses Jersey of ruining her relationship because Jersey could not keep her own; Jersey slaps her in response.
 They are interrupted by the arrival of the police, whom Jersey called: however, seeing the scuffle they draw their weapons.
 Luckily, no one gets hurt, but Ali refuses to speak to her mother and retreats to the Ellington Room, where Liza Jane consoles her by pointing out the situation could have been much worse; she reflects on the racism she herself has experienced and urges Ali to continue learning to play so that she may continue a legacy of music ("Perfect Way to Die").

 Act 2

 Ali continues to refuse to speak with Jersey ("Heartburn").
-When Jersey fails again to get through to Ali, she calls up Davis as a last resort ("Love Looks Better").
-Ali tracks down Knuck at his paint job ("Work on It"), but is rebuffed: Knuck tells her the police continued to harass him after the arrest, forcing him to escape to Atlanta to stay with family for several weeks.
+When Jersey fails again to get through to Ali and not wanting to be cut out, she calls up Davis as a last resort ("Love Looks Better").
+Ali tracks down Knuck at his paint job ("Work on It"), but is rebuffed: Knuck tells her the police continued to harass him after the arrest, forcing him to escape to Atlanta (Note: In the national tour, Knuck's hometown is changed to the city the production is playing in.) to stay with family for several weeks.
 Liza Jane privately reveals to Jersey she is terminally ill and likely does not have much longer to live, something she is keeping from Ali.
 When Ali admits sometimes she wishes Liza Jane was her mother instead, Liza Jane elects to end the lesson, urging Ali to appreciate the time she has with her mother ("Authors of Forever").